`Amazon`s warehouse conditions could cause mental illness`

-London: Workers at online retailing giant Amazon's warehouses are exposed to conditions that could cause "mental and physical illness", a media report said on Monday.
+London: Workers at online retailing giant Amazon's warehouses are exposed to conditions that could cause "mental and physical illness", a media report said today.

 A BBC undercover reporter who got a job at Amazon's Swansea warehouse secretly filmed night shifts involving up to 11 miles of walking, with workers expected to collect orders every 33 seconds.

 Michael Marmot, one of Britain's leading experts on stress at work, reviewed the footage and said the working conditions at the warehouse are "all the bad stuff at once".

 He said: "The characteristics of this type of job, the evidence shows increased risk of mental illness and physical illness."